silvadenisson/electionsBR/cran-comments.md

 ## Reverse dependencies

-There are currently no reverse dependencies for this package.
+There are no reverse dependencies for this package.